In Australia, immunisations are available to protect you from preventable diseases.

 Find out more about immunisation by speaking with your health professional.
 The best place to start is with your GP.
 You can also ask your clinic nurse or specialist.

-There is also lots of information online.
+There is also a lot of information online.
 If you would like to know more about immunisation, check out the Australian Government’s National Immunisation Program website.

 When looking for immunisation information, stick to reliable information providers, such as: